theori-io/nrsc5/README.md

 You can test the program using the included sample capture:

      $ xz -d < ../support/sample.xz | src/nrsc5 -r - 0

+## Building on Fedora

+Follow the Ubuntu instructions above, but replace the first command with the following:

+    $ sudo dnf install make patch cmake autoconf libtool libao-devel fftw-devel rtl-sdr-devel libusb-devel

 ## Building on macOS using [Homebrew](https://brew.sh)